-The Port of Houston Authority maintains a three mile buffer zone around its Bayport Terminal that includes 20-foot berms at the perimeter of the buffer.101 Massport is seeking approval to construct a new 4.5 acre community open space to be built and maintained as a buffer for their
+The Port of Houston Authority maintains a three mile buffer zone around it Bayport Terminal that includes 20 foot berms at the perimeter of the buffer.
+Massport is seeking approval to construct a new 4.5-acre community open space to be built and maintained as a buffer for their proposed Conley Terminal Project.
+This mitigation measure will serve as a significant noise and visual buffer for adjacent residents and create a valuable new amenity for the neighborhood.